chaseabrown/Java-FlappyishBird/README.md

 Wrote this in High School (2015) when I was first learning Java

-Instructions:
+## Instructions
-Compile and Run
+1. Compile and Run
-Press up-arrow to Start and to Jump
+2. Press up-arrow to Start and to Jump